yaxarat/Exploring-ai/ReadMe.md

 ---
 ### Discussion
 From the comparisons above, for both the normalized and original, it is clear that when dealing with neurons, the importance of initial weights are paramount.
 When weights are manually assigned as in the set up section,  the final position of the neurons comes out to be very close to that of their starting weights observed from the initial data exploration.
-In addition, defined weights also reduce the need for large iterations, for any iteration over 2 will yield desired results.
+In addition, defined weights also reduce the need for large iterations, for low iteration counts will also yield desired results.

 ---
 ## 2.2.
 Bayesian classifier